Electrical Contractor Software

 Yes.
 Certification tracking is built into the crew assignment layer.
 Each electrician profile holds their current qualifications: Part P registration, 18th Edition, AM2, ECS card, and any specialist certifications for high-voltage, solar PV, or EV charging installation, with expiry dates.
 When a job is created and assigned, the system checks that the assigned electrician holds the required certification for that job type.
 It alerts the dispatcher if an assignment would put an unqualified electrician on a job requiring a specific certification.
 This protects the business from compliance risk and provides an audit trail of who was qualified for each job at the time it was completed.
 Certification expiry alerts mean renewals are managed proactively rather than discovered after an electrician has already been dispatched.

+Most teams launch a validated v1 in 12 to 14 weeks, then iterate from there.
 A job scheduling and dispatch system with an electrician mobile app and basic invoicing for a single crew typically runs $35,000 to $60,000.
 Adding quoting and estimating with a materials library, compliance certificate management, and multi-crew reporting brings the total to $65,000 to $110,000.
-A full platform covering all of the above plus materials inventory management, Xero integration, customer portal, and certification tracking for a larger operation typically runs $100,000 to $160,000.
+A full platform covering all of the above plus materials inventory management, accounting integration, customer portal, and certification tracking for a larger operation typically runs $100,000 to $160,000.
 Cost depends on the number of crews, the complexity of the compliance documentation workflow, and how many external system integrations are required.
 We scope every project before pricing, and the fixed cost is agreed before development starts.

 Talk to us about your electrical contractor software project.